Do you need an electrician to replace or install a GFCI outlet?

 Don’t forget to test your GFCI outlets!

-After installing GFCI outlets, homeowners across the United States do not properly test them to ensure they’re working properly.
+After installing GFCI outlets, many homeowners across the United States fail to properly test them to ensure they’re working properly.
 Like any other fixture in your home, GFCIs are prone to failure.
 To avoid potential safety concerns and injuries, we recommend testing all GFCI protected outlets at least once a month and after storms.
 To test your GFCIs, plug in a small appliance, like a night light, and then press the ‘test’ button.
 Your appliance should turn off.
 Then, press the ‘reset’ button to restore power to the outlet.
-If you find that your outlets are not working correctly, you need to call a qualified electrician for help.
+If you find that your outlets are not working correctly, call a qualified electrician for help.

 Ready to switch to GFCIs?